woffordlm/gartner-server/README.md

 ## Installation

-<p>After installing npm packages, type npm start.</p>
+1. installing npm packages
+2. Create an account with alphavantage.co and get a free api key.
+3. Create a .env file in your main directory and store witin it your API_KEY
+4. To run the server, run the command: npm start

-<p> This server is meant to be run along side the gartner-demo front end file.
+type npm starte gartner-demo front end file.
 Open up the gartner-demo project and type npm start into the command line.</p>

 - [Github/demo](https://github.com/woffordlm/gartnerDemo)